-The magic of the FA Cup returned this weekend for the quarter-finals of the competition.
+The magic of the FA Cup will return this weekend for the highly anticipated semi-finals.

 But what happens if the games finish level at the end of 90 minutes?